herbert-van-Vliet/scan2play/README.md

 - Parses all tracks in the playlist
 - Loads them into the session
 - Optionally shuffles (if `shuffle=1`)
-- Starts playing the first track after 3 seconds (if auto-playing)
+- Starts playing the first track
 - Enables next/previous navigation

 Example: